-You need a blood test to diagnose Hepatitis A. Most people recover and hospitalization is rare, although death rates are higher in those over age 50.
+You need a blood test to diagnose Hepatitis A (Hep A).
+Most people recover and hospitalization is rare, although death rates are higher in those over age 50.
 Up to 20 percent of infected adults may have a relapse of symptoms, resulting in prolonged illness.
 Once people recover, they develop lifelong immunity to Hepatitis A and are not chronic carriers.

 How can I get Hepatitis A?